free prenuptial agreement template

 Crews v.
 Crews, 295 Conn.
 153 (2010)

-Supreme Court reversed trial court and enforced pre-1995 prenup despite 15+ year marriage with two children and substantial contributions by wife, holding that equitable considerations have no bearing on enforcement and courts cannot rewrite agreements based on changed circumstances unless they rise to unconscionability.
+Supreme Court reversed the Appellate Court and enforced pre-1995 prenup despite 15+ year marriage with two children and substantial contributions by wife, holding that equitable considerations have no bearing on enforcement and courts cannot rewrite agreements based on changed circumstances unless they rise to unconscionability.

 Winchester v.
 McCue, 91 Conn.
 App.
 721 (2005)